 The Convention is a key outcome of the OECD/G20 Base Erosion and Profit Shifting (BEPS) project, which aims to offers concrete solutions for governments to close the gaps in existing international tax rules by transposing results from the OECD/G20 BEPS Project into bilateral tax treaties worldwide.

 The convention contributes in reducing by multinational companies and avoiding double taxation, while creating a more stable and well-functioning global tax system.
 The Convention enables all signatories, inter alia, to meet treaty-related minimum standards that were agreed as part of the Final BEPS package, including the minimum standard for the prevention of treaty abuse under Action 6.

 The effective date for MLI depends on the timing of domestic ratification process.
 The Convention will enter into force after signatories have completed their domestic requirements and deposited their instruments of ratification with the OECD.

 The Government published Law 4472 on 19th of May 2017 in the Official Gazette.
-It includes several reform measures concerning the medium-term fiscal targets for 2018-2021 and tax cuts.
-In accordance with Article 14 of Law 4472/2017, the corporate income tax rate was reduced to twenty six per cent (26%) from twenty nine per cent (29%).
+It includes several reform measures concerning the medium-term fiscal targets for 2018-2021 and tax cuts for legal entities.
+Therefore, the corporate income tax (CIT) rate will be reduced from twenty nine per cent (29%) to twenty six per cent (26%) from 1 January 2019 subject to certain conditions.
 The corporate rate for credit institutions is remain twenty nine per cent (29%) rate.
 There are some changes to the individual income tax brackets and special solidarity tax brackets.
 The changes on individual income tax brackets and special solidarity tax brackets are given below: